-Keith Wagner is in his third season as the Aggies offensive line coach.
+Keith Wagner is in his fourth season as the Aggies offensive line coach.

-The program produced its first 2,000 yard passer, 1,000-yard rusher and 1,000-yard receiver in a single season thanks to the Aggie big men.
-Four different players – running backs Mike Mayhew, Ricky Lewis, Dominique Drake and quarterback Kwashaun Quick – all had more than 40 carries and averaged more than 4.0 yards per carry a year later.
+Four different players – running backs Mike Mayhew, Ricky Lewis, Dominique Drake and quarterback Kwashaun Quick – all had more than 40 carries and averaged more than 4.0 yards per carry in 2012.
 The Aggies scored 23 rushing touchdowns in 2012, third best in the MEAC, and the team was third in the conference rushing yards per game (169.2).
+Running backs Tarik Cohen, Mayhew, Lewis and Drake have all had career years in rushing yardage running behind Wagner’s offensive line.
+In 2013, Cohen became the first Aggie freshman to rush for more than 1,000 yards in a season behind the Aggies’ big men.

 Before coming to A&T, Wagner spent one season as Rod Broadway’s offensive line coach at Grambling.
 During his one season at Grambling, the Tigers offensive linemen made life comfortable for the quarterback.
 The Tigers only surrendered 1.91 sacks per game, the second fewest in the SWAC.
 The Tigers also had the second-best rushing offense in the SWAC, and running back Frank Warren rushed for 139.7 yards per game.